 What is Citizenship?

-Sometimes people take citizenship or identifying with their own culture to be more important than recognizing the common humanity in other human beings.
-After the Trail of Tears, when natives were forcefully marched off their ancestral lands and onto reservations, natives were required to register themselves on the Dawes Roll.
+Sometimes people hold citizenship and their own culture as more important than recognizing the common humanity in other human beings.
+Natives were forcefully marched off their ancestral lands and onto reservations during the Trail of Tears.
+After that they were required to register themselves on the Dawes Roll.
 This was an “official” government list of “card carrying” natives.

-Some bands of Indians refused to be listed on the Dawes Rolls because they considered it an insult to have the government that abused them be the ones to make their heritage/citizenship “official” or not.
-These people had children and grandchildren who are still with us today, some assimilated and some continuing to keep their culture outside of the official “books”.
-Blood quantum is still a hotly contested discussion as some tribes require just 10% native blood and others require 50% in order to be called “Indian”.
+Some bands of Indians refused to be listed on the Dawes Rolls.
+They considered it an insult to have the government that abused them be the ones to make their heritage/citizenship “official”.
+These people had children and grandchildren who are still with us today.
+Some assimilated and some continued to keep their culture outside of the official “books”.
+Blood quantum is still a hotly contested discussion in many of these tribes today.
+Some tribes require just 10% native blood and others require 50% in order to be called “Indian”.
+So the “qualifications” are somewhat arbitrary and many refuse to honor them.

-Does blood determine who we are?
+Does blood quantum determine who we are?
+Many of us are mixed with many lines of ancestry.
 Do government laws determine who we are?
 Does where we were born determine who we are?

 “Outside Indian Country most don’t realize that over the past 10 years, several thousand people have had their tribal citizenship status terminated.
 Most were not dismembered for wrongdoing or adopted by other Native nations.
 They were simply identified by their elected officials as allegedly no longer meeting revised citizenship criteria.” –Dismembering Natives: The Violence Done by Citizenship Fights